jazmineuno/JazmineGui/README.md

 See https://jazmine.io/ for info.

-This is JazminneGUI.
+This is JazmineGUI.
 The front-end GUI for Jazmined and JazmineWalletd, configured to build using Visual Studio C++

 NOTE: mining is temporarily disabled in this version, until some code issues are resolved.
 If you want to mine jazmine, please use the Linux version.